 Choline helps strengthen that web of neural connections, preserving those memories and strengthening those connections.

-When we think of memory, memories are created through experiences and strengthened through repetition of that memory in your mind.
+Memories are created through experiences and strengthened through repetition of that memory in your mind.
 This causes new connections between brain neurons.

 Every time a nerve fires, acetylcholine is released.
 This then has to be replenished.
 Without adequate acetylcholine in reserve, the neural transmission slows down.

 The liver is also notably important for detoxifying chemicals and metabolizing different drugs that enter the body.
-While doing so, the liver creates a substance called bile, which helps our bodies carry away waste products and helps break down fats in our small intestines during digestion.
+While doing so, the liver creates a substance called bile which helps our bodies carry away waste products and helps break down fats in our small intestines during digestion.

 Without choline, we would not be able to properly transport necessary fats from the liver to cells in the rest of the body.

 Have you ever heard of a liver detox or liver cleanse?
-Well choline is your liver’s natural cleanse that acts by making sure the liver does not accumulate excess fatty build-up.
+Well, choline is your liver’s natural cleanse that acts by making sure the liver does not accumulate excess fatty build-up.

 Imagine if there was something you could drink or eat right before a marathon to knock minutes off your performance time… well, according to some scientists, the answer is choline.

-The reason behind this is that again, choline is an essential part of our bodies production of acetylcholine.
+The reason behind this is that again, choline is an essential part of our bodies’ production of acetylcholine.
 Remember, acetylcholine transmits the signal from nerve to nerve.
 It also transmits the signal to the muscle causing it to contract.

-Without acetylcholine powering nerve impulses, your leg muscles could not “be told” to perform the action of running in your race.
+Without acetylcholine powering nerve impulses, your leg muscles could not be “told” to perform the action of running in your race.
 Thinking broader, without acetylcholine, your legs would never find their way to the starting line.

-Our body’s athletic ability relies heavily on mental energy, focus and concentration.
+Our body’s athletic ability relies heavily on mental energy, focus, and concentration.
 These are imperative for improving one’s physical abilities and athletic performance.

-Choline is shown to improve your energy levels, act as a catalyst for ensuring proper sleep cycles, and aiding in recovery after enduring strenuous activity.
-Considering it’s role in function of muscle nerves, choline may assist in prevention of muscle fatigue and aches and improve your quality of workouts.
+Choline is shown to improve your energy levels, acts as a catalyst for ensuring proper sleep cycles, and aiding in recovery after enduring strenuous activity.
+It may also assist in the prevention of muscle fatigue, which will help to improve the quality of workouts.